Arkady and Boris Strugatsky

 Having achieved significant fame in the 1960s, the Strugatskys faced persecution of philosophical fiction in the USSR by the Department of Agitation and Propaganda of the Central Committee of the CPSU and the leadership of the All-Union Leninist Communist Youth League.
 In the 1970s and the first half of the 1980s, the number of publications and reprints decreased, and several lengthy texts gained semi-banned status, circulating in samizdat (e.g., The Ugly Swans).
 Based on the novella Roadside Picnic, which had no book editions at the time, the Strugatskys wrote the screenplay for A. Tarkovsky's film Stalker (1979).

 In the 1980s, the Strugatskys became some of the most published Soviet writers, a symbol of independent thought, and were awarded the RSFSR State Prize named after M. Gorky (1986).
+Yet, the Strugatskys took Marxism seriously and were hardly dissidents.
+While Arkady insisted in the mid-1980s that he had never doubted the truthfulness of communist ideals (“I have imbibed them from my childhood”), Boris wrote in 1994 that humanity had not invented anything “more radiant, just and attractive” than communism.

 Between 1991 and 1994, the publishing house Tekst released the first collected works of the Strugatskys.
 In the 1990s, numerous editions were published, including the series Worlds of the Strugatsky Brothers.
 A group of Strugatsky researchers (the so-called "Ludeny Group") published an 11-volume collected works based on archival texts between 2001 and 2003, and a complete 33-volume collected works between 2015 and 2022.

-The Strugatskys' work significantly influenced the spread of dissent among the Soviet intelligentsia in the 1970s and 1980s, and was studied by literary scholars, social philosophers, and political scientists due to its interest ideological and literary constructs.
+The Strugatskys' work significantly influenced the spread of dissent among the Soviet intelligentsia in the 1970s and 1980s, and was studied by literary scholars, social philosophers, and political scientists due to its interest in ideological and literary constructs.